planetlabs/planet-client-python/docs/cli/cli-orders.md

 of the CLI for creating and downloading orders.
 It depends on several more advanced command-line concepts, but this tutorial should let you get a sense of what you can do, with enough examples that you should be able to adapt the commands for what you want to do.
-If you're interested in deeper understanding what is going on then check out our [CLI Concepts](cli-intro.md) guide.
+If you’re interested in deeper understanding what is going on then check out our [CLI Concepts](cli-intro.md) guide.

 ## Core Workflows